Employee Engagement | Organizational Change | Leadership | Sustaining Improvement

 Culture Change | Consumer Engagement | Health Care Policy

-A medical anthropologist with 30+ years of experience, Susan understands how health care is shaped and experienced by a variety of forces, and how those forces can be restructured to create better health, better care, better cultures and lower costs.
+Medical anthropologist.
+With 30+ years of experience, Susan understands how health care is shaped and experienced by a variety of forces, and how those forces can be restructured to create better health, better care, better cultures and lower costs.

 A global vision.
 Susan has traveled the world, bringing her vision for improving health care quality through compassion and partnership to over 30 countries.

 Thought leader.
-Her ability to distill the complexities of health care policy and culture into changes that make a tangible difference in peoples’ lives makes Susan a sought after voice in national and international convenings.
+Susan’s ability to distill the complexities of health care policy and culture into changes that make a tangible difference in peoples’ lives makes her a sought after voice in national and international convenings.
 Most recently, she has been invited to serve on the National Quality Forum’s Quality 2050 Task Force, the National Academy of Medicine’s Scientific Advisory Panel on Patient and Family Engaged Care and the World Health Organization’s Collaborating Centre’s International Network of Health Promoting Hospitals.

 Consumer Trends in a Brave New World of Patient Engagement